-- 49. A review of the investment options and Cheviot Lifeplan's objectives and design is completed annually.
-This review is conducted by the Investment Committee and is reported to the Trustee Board. - 50.
-The annual strategic review took place in May 2022.
+- 51. The annual strategic review took place from May-November 2023 as the Investment Committee raised various follow up questions.
 It involved reviewing the performance and strategy of the Cheviot Lifeplan based on the Trustee's aims, objectives, and investment approach as set out in the Statement of Investment Principles.
-It included the following related items: - (i) Whether members were likely to receive "good" 25 retirement outcomes based on their current holdings and future expected returns - (ii) Whether the investment return assumptions behind each of the blends remained reasonable - (iii) Whether members' investment needs were met through the range of options available to them both pre and post-retirement. - 51.
-As a result of this review, the Investment Committee concluded that: - (i) the range of options remained sufficiently broad in terms of the choice offered to members and consistent with other Master Trusts. - (ii) introducing an ESG fund to the self-select range would be positive, but the messaging would need to be carefully managed to avoid suggesting that the other funds do not take ESG into account. - (iii) the return expectations for the growth element of the Cheviot Lifeplan remained reasonable, following an increase in the equity holdings in August 2022 to reflect future return expectations. - (iv) higher interest rates led to a change in the gilts holding to reduce the impact of interest rate changes in the Cautious and Retirement Planning blends. - (v) most members were likely to receive good retirement outcomes, based on three different measures of "good".
-28 - (vi) a reduction in cash held in the Lifeplan as members approach retirement would reduce the drag on performance, and - (vii) closer alignment to the FCA pathways would be helpful, including providing a growth only option.
+It included the following related items: - (i) Whether members were likely to receive "good" retirement outcomes based on their current holdings and future expected returns - (ii) Whether the investment return assumptions behind each of the blends remained reasonable - (iii) Whether members' investment needs were met through the range of options available to them both pre and post-retirement. - 52.
+As a result of this review, the Investment Committee concluded that: - (i) the range of options remained sufficiently broad in terms of the choice offered to members and consistent with other Master Trusts and there was an increase in the use of options other than the Lifeplan when compared to the previous year. - (ii) the return expectations for the growth element of the Cheviot Lifeplan remained reasonable, following an increase in the equity holdings in August 2022 to reflect future return expectations. - (iii) most members were likely to receive good retirement outcomes, based on the PLSA's Moderate Retirement Living Standards. - (iv) Member behaviour remained broadly consistent with wider market trends.
+The post-retirement options available to members were appropriate and the proposed alignment to the FCA Retirement Pathways would be helpful. - (v) It was appropriate to consider whether consolidating the equity holdings in the static portion of each blend, to simplify the underlying holdings and reduce the governance burden.